 Specifically, the RT-AC86U dual-band router registered the fastest average top speeds on the 5 GHz band of any Wi-Fi 5 router we tested.
 It was also the best gaming router in our latency tests, with lower average ping across dozens of speed tests than any other router we looked at.
 That includes fancier gaming routers that cost more and even a couple of Wi-Fi 6 models.
 Meanwhile, you'll control the wireless router using a terrific, full-featured app that offers lots of advanced network controls, including parental controls for your Wi-Fi network, and options for device prioritization.

 That checks off all of the boxes that most people want from a good gaming router and a dual-band router, and it gets you there at a price that isn't too painful for us to recommend.
+You might consider waiting until later this year, when Asus plans to release the RT-AX86U, which adds in support for Wi-Fi 6, but we don't know how much that router will cost or when it will hit stores.
 Read more on CNET.

 Originally published in 2019 and updated regularly.